Things to do in West Wales

 New Quay Friday market ~ a small indoor market with a wide range of stalls selling everything from plants to carvings, from cake to toiletries… and everything in between!
 Open every Friday in the Memorial Hall 10am – 12pm

-New Quay Honey Farm ~ watch bees build their hive, found out oodles of bee facts and relax after with tea … and cake!
+New Quay Honey Farm ~ watch bees build their hive, found out oodles of bee facts and relax after with a honey taster board in the cafe.

 Llanerchaeron ~ explore the woodland (no charge) and see what it was like to be, or work for, a land owner in the 1700s.
 Llanerchaeron is a small National Trust home (just the right size to prevent boredom setting in!) with small farm area where you can meet the animals.